Maryland Film Festival: Festival history

 The first Maryland Film Festival screening took place Thursday, April 22, 1999, with an Opening Night presentation of Barry Levinson's documentary Diner Guys (about the real-life inspirations for his first feature film, Diner) at the historic Senator Theatre.

 Full programming began April 23, 1999, using all five screens of the historic Charles Theatre.
 These screenings were the first public use of the newly renovated Charles, which had expanded from one to five screens.

-In 2002, the festival dedicated its Opening Night to a collection of short films, and has done so each year since 2004.
+In 2002, the festival dedicated its Opening Night to a collection of short films, and had done so each year since 2004.

 In 2009, the festival expanded its offerings of international films, with the stated goal of expanding the scope of international films brought to Baltimore, and in future years bringing a filmmaker to host each foreign feature film screening as the festival does with all American-made feature films.

-In 2013, the festival announced its expansion to 5 days, shifting its Opening Night to Wednesday, May 8, 2013.
-Previous festivals had been 4 days, with opening nights taking place on Thursdays.
-The festival continued as a 5-day festival in each subsequent edition.
+In 2013, the festival announced its expansion to five days, shifting its Opening Night to Wednesday, May 8, 2013.
+Previous festivals had been four days, with opening nights taking place on Thursdays.
+The festival continued as a five-day festival in each subsequent edition.

-The 18th annual festival took place May 4–8, 2016 using 5 screens in and around the Station North Arts and Entertainment District as well as the auditoriums of the Baltimore Museum of Art and Walters Art Museum.
+The 18th annual festival took place May 4–8, 2016, using five screens in and around the Station North Arts and Entertainment District as well as the auditoriums of the Baltimore Museum of Art and Walters Art Museum.

-The 19th annual festival took place May 4–7, 2017 using the 3 screens of the newly restored and expanded Parkway Theatre as well as three additional screens on the nearby Maryland Institute College of Art (MICA) campus.
+The 19th annual festival took place May 4–7, 2017, using the three screens of the newly restored and expanded Parkway Theatre as well as three additional screens on the nearby Maryland Institute College of Art (MICA) campus.

 The festival's feature-film programming has emphasized independent films represented by their filmmakers, as well as international works handled by such art-house and specialty film distributors as The Cinema Guild, Oscilloscope Laboratories, Factory 25, Milestone Films, Strand Releasing, and Kino.

 The festival has offered the world premieres of such American independent features as Eugene Kotlyarenko's 0s & 1s (2010), Josephine Decker's Butter on the Latch (2013), Stephen Cone's Henry Gamble's Birthday Party (2015), Josh Crockett's Dr. Brinks & Dr. Brinks (2017) and Stephen Cone's Princess Cyd (2017).
 The 2017 edition featured the U.S. premieres of Hugh Gibson's The Stairs and Ashley McKenzie's Werewolf.